garethcheyne/SKYNZ_EPG/README.md

 ALPHA ONLY, NOT COMPLETE, NOT TESTED OR CONFIRMED WORKING.

-The following uses the Sky NZ EPG API to extract the current days channel information and prepairs that data for importation into a LG PCD Server, after it has been uploaded the an ftp server accessable to the PCD.
+The following uses the Sky NZ EPG API to extract the current days channel information and prepairs that data for importation into a LG ProCentic Server, after it has been uploaded the an ftp server accessable to the PCS.

 Feel free to use this as a base if you want an NZ EPG data including all Sky NZ channels and model as you see fit.